Total Hip Replacement

 • Conditions that result in abnormal development of the bones (bone dysplasias).

-How long does a Hip Replacement Surgery take?
+How Long Does a Hip Replacement Surgery Take?

 A total hip replacement usually takes an hour and a half to do surgically.
 Most patients also need an overnight stay in a medical facility for observation after surgery, typically lasting between one and two days.

-Three months following a hip replacement, most patients have fully recovered and are back to their pre-surgery levels.
+Three months following a hip replacement, most patients are usually fully recovered and are back to their pre-surgery levels.
 First-year results are often better than they were before surgery.
 The novel hip joint has the potential to alleviate hip discomfort while also expanding the hip range of motion.
 However, you should not anticipate being able to accomplish all you can before the hip discomfort sets in.
 The artificial joint may not be able to handle high-impact activities like jogging or playing basketball.
 Diving, golfing, and bicycling are all low-impact sports that most individuals may resume over time.

 Hip Replacement Surgery FAQs